MagTek-PaulDeignan/MagTekDocs/docs/blog/EmpowerDevelopers.md

 ## Join the Developer Community
 MagTek is more than just a provider—we’re your partner in building secure, flexible, and scalable payment solutions.
 By prioritizing developers, we empower you to create innovative experiences that delight end users and drive business success.

 Ready to get started?
-Explore our [developer resources](https://www.magtek.com/developers), or contact us to learn how MagTek can support your next project.
+Explore our [MagTek Support](https://www.magtek.com/support), or contact us to learn how MagTek can support your next project.

 ---